 The slicer we use Simplify3D

 We choose this slicer because it is more compatible with more 3D printers than any other software available.
 Chances are your 3D printer will be supported.
 Simplify3D will translates your 3D models into instructions that your 3D printer will understand.
-In fact more than 90% of experts agree that having better software, will have the greatest impact on print quality, even more so than the 3D printer itself.
+More than 90% of experts agree that having better software will have the most significant impact on print quality, even more so than the 3D printer itself.

 Using Auto Bed Leveling in Simplify3D

-If you are using the 3D printer for the 1st time then it is a simply process in Simplify3D to get your profile imported, you can find them on the internet or by going to Help > Configuration Assistant within the software.
+If you are using the 3D printer for the 1st time then it is an only process in Simplify3D to get your profile imported, you can find them on the internet or by going to Help > Configuration Assistant within the software.
 Not all 3D printer profiles are loaded into Simplify3D.
-This you can correctby downloading them or making a fresh one.
+This you can correct by downloading them or making a fresh one.

 Once the profile is loaded click on “Edit Process Settings“, go to the scripts tab, select the starting script.
 This script lets you control what happens at the start of each print.
 The “G29” command tells the printer to perform the auto levelling process.
-The printer will perform its normal homing operation first before it begins, the auto levelling process.
-It is important to make sure the G29 command is after the G28 (homing command) in the starting script.
+The printer will conduct its regular homing operation first before it begins, the auto levelling process.
+It is crucial to make sure the G29 command is after the G28 (homing command) in the starting script.

 Don’t forget to BACKUP!

 Please make sure you save the new profile settings and make sure you have backups to test if the settings you have added works.